 The Gardens Between, developed by The Voxel Agents, places you in the shoes of Arina and Frendt, two neighbors that share a treehouse.
 Cradled above an old playground, under the rumbling subway tracks, and nestled between their houses, the treehouse takes the two of them through a few of the wonderful memories that they’ve shared throughout their friendship.
 These memories spring to life through the game’s beautifully vivid colors and textures.
-Calm, safe greens and light blues fill in the first stages of the game.
+Calm, safe greens and blues fill in the first stages of the game.
 Hazy, pastel pinks and yellows warm the middle.
 Deep blues and somber purple hues shade the final stages.

-On one hand, this feels intentional: the slow pacing paired with the meditative score make each memory feel intangible and magical.
+On one hand, this feels intentional: the slow pacing paired with the meditative score make each memory feel surreal and magical.
 There is a nostalgic reverence to not sprinting through fond, childhood memories.
 On the other hand, from a gameplay perspective, rewinding and fast-forwarding one segment for ten minutes because the puzzle pieces aren’t quite lining up creates a sharp contrast between the characters’ youthful joy and the player’s frustration.

 The Gardens Between lands in a neighborhood near you on September 20th for PC, PS4, and Nintendo Switch.